miki-hermann/mcp/README.md

 The first variant to install is *noarch*.
-You are strongly advised **not** to skip this part, otherwise you will loose all prequel modules except `mcp-trans`, as well as the equel modules `mcp-chk2tst` and `mcp-mat2csv`.
+You are strongly advised **not** to skip this part, otherwise you will loose all prequel modules except `mcp-trans`, as well as the sequel modules `mcp-chk2tst` and `mcp-mat2csv`.
 You install the *noarch* modules with the command

 ``` bash